 Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
 X The SWMP intended to comply with the 2019 Small MS4 permit was submitted to TCEQ on June 5, 2019.
-The SWMP has yet to be approved by TCEQ.
-City began implementation of Year 1 of the SWMP as submitted and continued implementation in Year 2.

-Permittee is currently in compliance with recordkeeping and reporting requirements.
-X Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
-X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X
+The SWMP was approved by TCEQ November 17, 2023.
+City began implementation of Year 1 of the SWMP as submitted and continued implementation in Years 2, 3, 4, and 5 Permittee is currently in compliance with recordkeeping and reporting requirements.
+X Yes, digital versions of all MS4 documents are stored on our internally accessible servers and are remotely backed-up as per the City's current IT policies.
+All documents required for public access, including the approved SWMP, current GCP, and annual reports, are available on the City of New Braunfels website: www.NewBraunfels.gov Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
+X The City of New Braunfels has met all eligibility requirements for the permit: no TMDL requirements, continued participation in EAA regulations and the Edwards Aquifer Habitat Conservation Plan, continued implementation of the Dry Comal Creek and Comal River Watershed Protection Plan, and no additional requirements due to previous permit non-compliance.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X An annual review of the approved SWMP was performed in conjunction with the preparation of this annual report to provide continued understanding of the outlined requirements and to provide a training exercise for new staff members.